daniel-partsol/fizzbuzz/README.md

-# LEMAY.AI INTERVIEW QUESTIONS
+# PARTSOL.COM INTERVIEW QUESTIONS
 Hello, human.

-Your goal is to demonstrate your coding skills by creating a video recording of your answers to some general knowledge questions, writing an ML API demo using Docker, python3, and a bit of magic, and showing us your exploratory data analysis skills.
+Your goal is to demonstrate your coding skills by creating a video recording of your answers to some general knowledge questions, writing an ML API demo using Docker, python3, and a bit of magic.
 Please spend minimal effort on graphics and UI, as this is not a test of your UI coding skills.
 Just don't stress on frontend stuff.

 # 1) GENERAL KNOWLEDGE VIDEO DEMONSTRATION
-- Please make a video recording of your answers to the questions in the notebook: https://github.com/lemay-ai/fizzbuzz/blob/main/Interview_Questions.ipynb
+- Please make a video recording of your answers to the questions in the notebook: https://github.com/daniel-partsol/fizzbuzz/blob/main/Interview_Questions.ipynb
-- Please send the video file to daniel@lemay.ai and matt@lemay.ai
+- Please send the video file to alyssa.callahan@partsol.com and cc daniel@lemay.ai
-- After you submit the video, proceed to steps 2 and 3, below.
+- After you submit the video, proceed to step 2, below.

 # 2) MODEL DEPLOYMENT DEMONSTRATION